/ / How to Use The Paris Metro In 2025 (+ Practical Tips)

 If you’re using a Navigo Easy pass, you just have to validate it by placing it on the pad of the fare gate and it will let you through.

-Before we move on, I should also mention that some metro stations, for example, Trocadero currently don’t have the traditional fare gates but rather validation points (shown in the photo above)!
+Before we move on, I should also mention that some metro stations may not have the traditional fare gates but rather validation points (shown in the photo above)!

 These are so easy to miss so make sure you look out for them, or you might be fined if you don’t validate your ticket or pass.